 This post may contain affiliate links.
 Please read our disclosure policy.

 This smoked salmon dip is seriously the best I’ve ever tasted.
-The flavors are fresh and authentic, with juicy salmon lox, tangy cream cheese, and savory dill.
+The flavors are fresh and authentic, with juicy salmon lox, tangy cream cheese, and fresh dill.
 It’s perfect for parties, brunches, and snacking!

 Salmon is one of my favorite ingredients and it makes the most delicious appetizers.
 Try my chopped salmon salad and these prosciutto-wrapped salmon skewers, next.

-I’ve always found that store-bought smoked salmon dips are kinda fishy, and they want to be smoky, but somehow… aren’t.
-While buying ready-made is cheaper, believe me, you won’t get THIS incredible flavor from a tub!
+I’ve always found that store-bought smoked salmon dips are kinda fishy, and they want to be smoky, but somehow aren’t.
+While buying ready-made is cheaper, believe me, you won’t get THIS incredible flavor from a tub.

-What Makes This the Best Salmon Dip
+What Makes This the Best Smoked Salmon Dip Recipe

 Recipe Ingredients